peter-mghendi/tally/README.md

 4. Run the program

 > **Note**
-> I use MSBuild to transpile TypeScript and bundle the resultant JS.
+> This project makes use of MSBuild and npm to transpile TypeScript and bundle the resultant JS.
 This process is completely transparent and needs no additional setup.
 > See [TypeScript](#typescript) below for more information.

 ```shell